 Designers at restaurants, theme parks and elsewhere have investigated how to make waiting in line more pleasant.
 What they have learned has profound implications for all managers.

 At some point, every manager has had to tell someone to wait.
-In the factory, this can lead to stockpiles of goods or bottlenecks.
-When people are involved, it can lead to inefficiency and anger.
-But the psychological impact of waits can be managed, and studies in design show us how.
-In places where waits are required, some basic principles can not only make waiting more pleasant but also can make them not feel like waits at all.
+We all have to wait sometimes.
+It’s a simple matter of timing and resources.
+Whenever two systems interact, one is invariably ready before the other.
+In the factory, this disparity can lead to stockpiles of goods or bottlenecks.
+When people are involved, it can give rise to inefficiency and anger.
+This is no good for customers or employees.
+But the psychological impact of waits can be managed, and studies in design show us how to do it.

 My introduction to design started with my studies of fundamental principles of interaction to enhance the use of technology.1 Now, as I teach and consult on the applications of these principles to business, I apply them to many aspects of customer experience.

 In places where waits are required, these principles can not only make waiting more pleasant but can also make it feel like not waiting at all.
 Sometimes inducing a wait can improve the customer experience.
 When waits are inevitable, the research shows, the goal should be to optimize the experience for both customers and employees, thereby enhancing customer satisfaction and reducing employee stress and turnover.
 What this research has revealed can help managers in many situations, even those not involving lines.